thindil/nimalyzer/doc/configuration.rst

 15. If any `if` statement can be replaced with `case` statement due to large amount of branches.
 16. If any code block doesn't exceed limit of cyclomatic complexity.
 17. If any `try` statement doesn't have empty `except` branch
+18. If all object's type's declarations contains only private fields.

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"